pinkeyyy/monogame-framework-wpfinterop/Readme.md

 * WpfGraphicsDeviceService as a dummy implementation of IGraphicsDeviceService to prevent Content manager from crashing (it looks for IGraphicsDeviceService inside Services)
 * WpfGameComponent and WpfDrawableGameComponent as a replacement for the original ones which required a reference to a Game instance

+## Mouse behaviour

+### Focus

+By default the game takes focus on mouse (h)over.
+This can be disabled via the FocusOnMouseOver property of WpfGame

+### Mouse capture

+By default the game captures the mouse.
+This allows capture of mouse events outside the game (e.g. user holds and drags the mouse outside the window, then releases it -> game will still receive mouse up event).
+The downside is that no overlayed controls (e.g. textboxes) will ever receive focus.

+Alternatively this can be toggled of via CaptureMouseWithin property of WpfMouse and then allows focus on overlayed controls.
+Downside is that mouse events outside the game window are no longer registered (e.g. user holds and drags the mouse outside the window, then releases it -> game will still think the mouse is down until the window receives focus again)

 # Roadmap

 * Properly implement GraphicsDeviceService (call all events when appropriate)

 # Changelog

+**v1.4.0** (planned)

+* WpfGame now has "FocusOnMouseOver" which allows changing the behaviour (defaults to true).
+* WpfMouse now has "CaptureMouseWithin" which allows changing the capture behaviour (defaults to true).

 **v1.3.2**